mecid/mecid.github.io/_posts/2019-12-04-must-have-swiftui-extensions.md

 }
 ```

-In the example above, we have a list that shows two types of items, and because of @ViewBuilder, we can return only the one kind of view.
-We use AnyView to erase our views to the single AnyView type.
-It looks like we are going to use AnyView a lot of times across the codebase because many views use @ViewBuilder to build its content.
-Let's introduce the extension on View type, which can erase it to AnyView.
+In the example above, we have a list that shows two types of items, and because of *@ViewBuilder*, we can return only the one kind of view.
+We use *AnyView* to erase our views to the single *AnyView* type.
+It looks like we are going to use *AnyView* a lot of times across the codebase because many views use *@ViewBuilder* to build its content.
+Let's introduce the extension on *View* type, which can erase it to *AnyView*.

 ```swift
 extension View {